 Your world doesn’t have to fall apart when you deconstruct it, however, you may find you can make better decisions for yourself based on what you truly want.
 Again I’m not promoting anarchy.
 Social order serves a purpose.
 Doing only what you want when you want is not what I’m advocating.
 Actions have consequences and respect for others and their fundamental rights should always be part of decision making.

 So how does King Lear fit into all this?
 Shakespeare gives us a great example of a man who has lived his life according to his conditioned perception of the world.
 He discovers towards the end of his life that when he makes decisions based on that world’s ‘reality’ they are flawed.
 His decisions may have a social truth but there is no truth for what is actually real.
-For example, Lear bases his decision to divide his kingdom based on his three daughter’s protestations of love for him.
+For example, Lear bases his decision to divide his kingdom on his three daughter’s protestations of love for him.
 The one that says the least actually loves him most genuinely.
 Ironically because of her true love for him, she won’t satisfy his ego with false or flowery statements in the way her older sisters are more than willing to do in their thirst for power.

 Lear cannot see love other than in the way his society tells him love should be expressed.
 He doesn’t trust his own experiences of his daughter’s as people.
 He loves Cordelia most and expects that she will declare it with more passion than the others he loves less.
 When that doesn’t happen his world order collapses.
-His idea of was natural and what was nature do not aligned to a real perception.
-Rather they are filtered through the prism of the rules of the social order in which he lives.
+His idea of what is natural and what is nature become discordant.
+They are filtered through the prism of the rules of the social order in which he lives.
 He throws himself into a great storm and relinquishes himself to the forces of nature.
 At this moment he understands that as a human being he is subject to the whims of nature and no amount of human thought or will can alter that.